opendilab/DI-engine-docs/source/03_system/config.rst

 Introduction
 -------------------------------

-Configuration file system is an important component in machine learning algorithm tools, and due to the complexity of reinforcement learning, the configuration fields involved in related tasks are more complex than those in general tasks.
+Configuration file system is an important component in machine learning algorithm tools, and the complexity of reinforcement learning makes its configuration field tasks more intricate compared to other machine learning tasks.
 To address this issue, DI-engine is designed based on the principle of "Convention over Configuration" (CoC), and a set of basic principles and related tools are developed, including:

 - Python configuration principles
 - Configuration compilation principles